saasbook/AV102/transcripts/week2/what_is_version_control.md

 ... what should I say ... much of the things that are running on the internet computers that are running Linux
-... internet and web: do you know the difference? can you? answers on a postcard please er no. Anyway ... git.
+... internet and web: do you know the difference? can you? answers on a postcard please er no. Anyway ...
+Git.
 I am, I mean I have to say
 I was already impressed you know with Linux or Linux oh I don't know how to pronounce his name!
-My Torvalds is really knocking my socks off ... apparently it can also be called global information tracker ... it's just the interesting thing I think about git, and we've got ... more about it I think in Appendix five of the ... of the book there so you know if you need some background reading that's a great start ... but that
+My Torvalds is really knocking my socks off ... apparently it can also be called global information tracker ... it's just the interesting thing I think about Git, and we've got ... more about it I think in appendix five of the ... of the book there so you know if you need some background reading that's a great start ... but that
 I think Linus was, Mr Torvalds